 Example 27.
-Lease of TPP with periodic lease payments, TPP delivered to purchaser, primary location of property changes during the term of the lease.
+Lease of tangible personal property with periodic lease payments, tangible personal property delivered to purchaser, primary location of property changes during the term of the lease.

 Facts: Amelia, a Pasco business owner, leases equipment from a store located in Pasco for a period of one year.
 The leased equipment is delivered by the lessor to Amelia and received at the primary property location of the equipment in Walla Walla.
 Amelia indicates this will be the primary property location for a period of six months.
 For the second six months of the lease, Amelia indicates the primary property location is a business address in Leavenworth.
 The store records the primary property locations in its business records.